Read and Publish

 The number of authorized articles per calendar year is limited and applies throughout Switzerland for all participating institutions.
 Please note that these are allocated by the publisher on a first-come-first-served basis.

-Articles are submitted on the Elsevier website in the usual way.
-When submitting your applications, please use your e-mail address at the University of Bern, Inselspital or PH Bern.
+Articles are submitted on the Cambridge website in the usual way.
+When submitting your applications, please use your e-mail address at the University of Bern, Inselspital or PHBern.

 • Case Report

-A long period of time may elapse between submission and acceptance.
-What counts is that the article must have been submitted during membership of the University of Bern and during the life of the agreement with Elsevier (2020-2023).
-If this is the case, the article will appear under Open Access in the context of the UB Bern license.
+What counts is that the article must have been submitted AND accepted during membership of the University of Bern, PHBern or Inselspital.
+If this is the case, the article will appear under Open Access in the context of the UB Bern licence.

 In order to be assigned to the University of Bern, please choose the appropriate affiliation after the article has been accepted by the publisher, even if you no longer work there.

-No. Only articles submitted as of 2020 are subject to the new conditions.
+No. Only articles submitted from 2024 onwards are subject to our Read and Publish Agreement.

 No. Billing takes place through UB Bern.